top of page

 Photo: Maria Dorner. www.mariadorner.de

 Hi!
 My name is Ania Mauruschat, I am the researcher behind this project.
-From September 2021 to October 2023, I am a Marie Skłodowska Curie Actions Research Fellow, funded by the Horizon Europe program of the European Commission, at the Sound Studies Lab of the University of Copenhagen.
+From September 2021 to October 2023, I was a Marie Skłodowska Curie Actions Research Fellow, funded by the Horizon Europe program of the European Commission, at the Sound Studies Lab of the University of Copenhagen.

 Regarding my background, I am a German media studies scholar (aesthetics & ecology, theory & culture) and lecturer, focussing on sound and radio.
 Trained as a journalist and an editor and educated in the humanities and social sciences in Munich, Germany, I worked from 2002 to 2012 full-time for the press and public radio stations.